-Welcome to The Sunday Letters Journal
+About The Sunday Letters Journal

 What Sunday Letters is about

-Not only does the assault of the modern workplace impact our personal freedom, but it is also an assault on the planet.
-The insatiable pursuit of growth and profit by the few and the promise of the fulfilment of our every desire bleeds the land of all it has to offer.
 Not all of us experience the profit that accrues from this exploitation of people and the land; in fact, about 90% of the profit goes to only a few per cent of people.
-The gap between rich and poor is ever-widening, and the planet is under increasing levels of stress.
-We know this very well, yet still, we feed the machine of industry with our time, attention, and meagre earnings.
+The gap between rich and poor is ever-widening, and the planet is under increasing stress levels.
+We know this very well, yet still, we feed the machine of industry with our time, attention, blood, sweat, tears, emotional labour, and meagre earnings.

 What’s on the table for supporters?